five-over-four/color_steganographer/README.md

 For instance, a 400 x 400 image can hold (400 * 400 * 3)/8 - 24 = 59976 characters, or about 60 kilobytes of information.

 Note that compressing the image after encoding will likely destroy the encoded information.

+## Included example
+I've encoded something into the `example_encoded.png` that you can test the program on.
+Simply run

+`python steno.py example_encoded.png -d > result.txt`

+to see what it is.